Professional hair stylist shows off new hair

 Sean knows hair.
 Hair is Sean’s business.
 And at just 26 years old, Sean knew in order for business to thrive, he needed to do something about his own hair.

 Sean Pearson is a professional hair stylist in Worcester, Massachusetts.
 He works with hair on a daily basis, providing advice and styling tips for a large array of clients.
 However, a few years ago the conversation began shifting from his clients’ hair, to his own.
 Sean’s clients were starting to notice his thinning hair and it quickly became a topic of conversation.
 “What’s worse,” Sean said, “was that I was standing in front of a mirror all day, every day, watching my hair disappear.”

 Sean did the best he could to hide his hair loss.
 Being a stylist, he knew the tricks to part it certain ways, and style it to make it less noticeable.
 But, he was so embarrassed by his hair loss, that he would wait until the salon closed to cut his own hair, so no one would see it.

 Sean then noticed his family history; a fully bald uncle and balding father, and started to put the pieces of the puzzle together.
 “In almost all cases, hair loss is hereditary,” says Dr. Robert Leonard of Leonard Hair Transplant Associates.
-Sean started taking over-the-counter pills and ROGAINE® to ward off his now certain hair loss, but after talking to a client who was a patient of Leonard Hair Transplant Associates and using the Capillus Laser Cap, he went straight to the pros at Leonard.
+Sean started taking over-the-counter pills and ROGAINE® to ward off his now certain hair loss, but after talking to a client who was a patient of Leonard Hair Transplant Associates and using a Low Level Laser Cap, he went straight to the pros at Leonard.